jejacks0n/teaspoon/README.md

 ### Pending Specs

 We've normalized declaring that a spec is pending between the two libraries.
-Since Jasmine lacks the concept entirely we've added it in, and since Mocha has several ways to accomplish it we thought it would be worth mentioning what we consider the standard between the two to be.
+Since Jasmine lacks the concept we've added it in, and since Mocha has several ways to accomplish it we thought it would be worth mentioning what we consider the standard between the two to be.

 To mark a spec as pending you can either not provide a function as the second argument to `it`, or you can use `xit` and `xdescribe`.
 Mocha provides some additional ways to accomplish this, but to keep it consistent we've normalized on what they both support easily.